 Universal SSH Key Manager®

-The vast majority of large enterprises rely onto access servers in the cloud and in remote data centers.
+The vast majority of large enterprises rely on Secure Shell (SSH) to access servers in the cloud and in remote data centers.
 SSH is used for system administration, configuration management, file transfers, backups, network management, DevOps, and exchanging data between information systems.

 Universal SSH Key Manager provides full life cycle management of SSH keys.
 They are a new type of access credential introduced by SSH.
 They've been around for 20 years, but have only recently gotten mainstream attention in the identity and access management and audit communities.
 It turns out many enterprises have more SSH keys on their corporate networks than they have traditional user names and passwords.
 Implementing proper life cycle management for SSH keys has become a critical priority.

 - Why addressing SSH keys is important